 Associate Director – Integrated City Planning, Arup

-Lynne is a spatial economist and local growth policy specialist, with experience across economic analysis, impact appraisal and evaluation (economic, socio-economic and equalities), cost benefit analysis, and national, regional and local growth policy development.
-She started at Arup as a transport economist, and now has a broad-ranging economic portfolio within the Integrated City Planning team.
-She has an excellent understanding of policy context and key political drivers, and her current specialism is the interface between economic, transport and planning policy: understanding what drives economic growth and regional economic disparities.
+Lynne is a spatial economist and local growth policy specialist.
+She has experience in a wide range of areas, including economic analysis, impact appraisal and evaluation (economic, socio-economic and equalities), cost benefit analysis, and national, regional and local growth policy development.
+Now working in Arup’s Integrated City Planning team with a broad ranging economic portfolio she started life at Arup as a transport economist.
+Lynne’s specialism is at the interface between economic, transport and planning policy: understanding what drives economic growth and regional economic disparities.
+She has a wide experience in appraisal and evaluation as well as an excellent understanding of the wider policy context and key political drivers.
 She has an advanced degree in public economic policy awarded jointly by the London School of Economics and Columbia University in New York.

 Director – Real Estate Advisory, Lambeth Smith Partners Consultants